TheFixers/node-honeypot-client/README.md

 ##Installation

-To package, compile, and bundle the application, use the following commands...
+To package, compile, and bundle the application, use the following commands from the root directory...

 ### Installing node dependencies
 * `npm install` - installs all node dependancies from `package.json`